ShivamS136/UserscriptBase/README.md

 ## Template Setup

+Node version >=18 is recommended.
+Feel free to use [nvm](https://github.com/nvm-sh/nvm) to manage node versions.

 Basic setup is pretty clear, just clone this package based on [template branch of this package]() with latest commit and that's it.

 > Always run build on local before pushing code so that the code files can get linted and prettified on local before build creation on server.